apache/openwhisk-wskdeploy/docs/wskdeploy_triggerrule_basic.md

 }
 ```

-which verifies that the binding of the values _"Sam"_ and _"the Shire"_ on the Trigger were passed to the Action's input parameters correctly.
+which verifies that the paramters bindings of the values _"Sam"_ (name), _"the Shire"_ (place), '13' (age) and '1.2' (height) on the Trigger were passed to the Action's corresponding input parameters correctly.

 ### Discussion
 - Firing the '```meetPerson```' Trigger correctly causes non-serialized "activations" of the associated ```meetPersonRule```' Rule and subsequently the '```hello_world_triggerrule```' Action.